Varroa mite

 For more information about bees email bees@act.gov.au.

-If you suspect you have found Varroa mite in your hives phone ACT Biosecurity on 02 6207 3587 or email ACTBiosecurity@act.gov.au.
+If you need assistance with Varroa mite in your hives phone ACT Biosecurity on 02 6207 3587 or email ACTBiosecurity@act.gov.au.